juxor/afaq/markdown/secI1.md

 Equally, that something makes a profit does not mean that it is an efficient use of resources.
-If, for example, that profit is achieved by imposing pollution externalities or by market power then it cannot be said that society as a whole, rather than the capitalists, have benefited.
+If, for example, that profit is achieved by imposing pollution externalities or by market power then it cannot be said that society as a whole, rather than the capitalist, has benefited.
 Similarly, non-market based systems can be seen to be more efficient than market based ones in terms of outcome.
 For example, making health care available to all who need it rather than those who can afford it is economically "inefficient" in